gbxyz/rdapper/README.md

 If you would like rdapper to support your preferred language, please see the advice on contributing translations in [App::rdapper:l10n](https://metacpan.org/pod/App%3A%3Ardapper%3Al10n)

+# CONFIGURATION FILE

+If `~/.rdapper` exists, then its contents will be appended to the list of arguments the program runs with.
+So if it contained

+    --short
+    --bypass-cache

+Then running `rdapper EXAMPLE.COM` will behave like `rdapper EXAMPLE.COM --short --bypass-cache`.

 # COPYRIGHT & LICENSE

 Copyright (c) 2012-2023 CentralNic Ltd.